Vyral/kevin-clancy-recruiting/_posts/2019-02-01-why-do-we-tend-to-fail-with-our-resolutions--how-can-this-be-fixed.md

 You know the old clich&eacute;: Successful people do what failures do not.
 This is partly true, but more importantly, **successful people *consistently* do what failures occasionally do.&nbsp;**

-In a real estate sense, our office has more leads than we can handle, and it all takes is carving out two hours a day to pick up the phone and go after those leads.
+In a real estate sense, our office has more leads than we can handle, and all it takes is carving out two hours a day to pick up the phone and go after those leads.
 Following that approach is an easy, surefire way to sell 25 to 30 homes and make $100,000 a year. &nbsp;

 **Another key piece for hitting your goals is to take on some sort of identity.** I recently spoke to an ultramarathoner and in conversation with him, I mentioned that I’m a runner as well.
-This is the first time in my life that I’ve assumed an identity of being a runner.
+This is the first time in my life that I’ve assumed the identity of being a runner.
 Having that identity fuels me to get out of bed to do my morning runs.

 {% include pullquote.html %}